-This Annual Security Report contains information about campus safety measures and reports statistics about crime in our campus community.
+This publication contains information about campus safety measures and reports statistics about crime in our campus community.
 It also describes our efforts to combat alcohol, drug abuse, and sexual assault.
 Please take the time to read it and help foster a more caring and safe campus environment.